Changed My Mind

 Changed My Mind explores a powerful idea: changing your mind isn’t a weakness – it’s a superpower.
 Each episode features accomplished thinkers sharing pivotal moments when they changed their mind about something important.
 We explore the evidence that tipped the scales, the emotional journey, and how seeing the world from a new perspective impacted their lives.
 Join us for conversations that will challenge your assumptions and expand your perspective.

-- Check out his blog
+- Check out Josh’s lab and research

 About the hosts: